TTTaevas/TTTaevas.github.io/referee/README.md

 You will need to install dependencies before proceeding to the last step.
 In the `filler` folder, simply do `npm install`, if [npm](https://www.npmjs.com/) is installed! (if it's not installed, I recommend installing [Node.js](https://nodejs.org/), as it is needed and installs npm automatically)

-Once you're done with all that, you simply need to generate a new `index.html` by using the `node filler.js` command in the `filler` folder with [Node.js](https://nodejs.org/), then push a commit to your project!
+Once you're done with all that, you simply need to generate a new `index.html` by using the `node filler.js` command in the `filler` folder with [Node.js](https://nodejs.org/)!